gracewang723/Algo_Course/index.rst

 How to use techniques to solve the problems in these fields?

-Course Teaching Team
+Course Team
 =========================
+Course Instructors:
    Dr. Yong Tang

-TA:
+Teaching Assistants:
+   Wei-Jia Wang
-Weijia Wang; Shisheng Hu
+   Shi-Sheng Hu

 **************************
 C01 Introduction